matsadler/prelude-js/README.md

 #### partition :: (a -> Boolean) -> [a] -> [[a], [a]]

-Applies a prelude.to = function to each element in an array, returning a pair of arrays, the first of the elements for which true was returned, the second the elements for which false was returned.
+Applies a function to each element in an array, returning a pair of arrays, the first of the elements for which true was returned, the second the elements for which false was returned.

 #### head :: [a] -> a